FlaShadowK/FlaShadowK/README.md

 * 🌍  I'm based in Montenegro
 * ✉️  You can contact me at [oarman93sk@gmail.com](mailto:oarman93sk@gmail.com)
 * 🧠  I'm learning React JS
-* 🤝  I'm open to collaborating on MONEY

 ### Skills